-This method is similar to the historical method, but under parametric method, we don’t use actual data, rather the familiar curve.
-Parametric method is perfect for scenarios where one can accurately estimate the distributions.
+This method is similar to the historical method, but we don’t use actual data, but rather the familiar curve under the parametric method.
+The parametric method is perfect for scenarios where one can accurately estimate the distributions.
 On the other hand, it may fail to give clear results if the sample size is small.

 Monte Carlo Simulation

-Under this, we calculate VAR by randomly creating scenarios for future stock price return.
-Thereafter, for each scenario we calculate the change in the value, and then calculate VAR as per the worst losses.
+Under this, we calculate VAR by randomly creating scenarios for future stock price returns.
+After that, we calculate the change in the value for each scenario and then calculate VAR as per the worst losses.
 Such a method is apt when we have complicated factors.
 This method assumes the probability distribution for risk factors is known.

 Other Related Terms